rmagick-temp/rmagick/README.txt

 Complete and up-to-date instructions for installing ImageMagick on Linux, *BSD, and other *nix-type O/S's are available at <http://rmagick.rubyforge.org/install-linux.html>, steps 0, 1, 2.
-Similarly, instructions
+Similarly, instructions for installing ImageMagick using MacPorts on OS X are available at <http://rmagick.rubyforge.org/install-osx.html>, steps 1 and 2.
+After installing
-for OS X are available at <http://rmagick.rubyforge.org/install-osx.html>, steps 1 through 5.
-(Although the online instructions include GraphicsMagick, you should install ImageMagick.)
-After installing ImageMagick, use the instructions in the next section to install RMagick.
+ImageMagick, use the instructions in the next section to install RMagick.

 <h2 id="install">Installing RMagick 0.0.0</h2>